dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 ### Handling of Client Complaint and Observations

-In the case of a complaint / observation against CIOSC, the Quality Manager analyses the issue to determine if there is system error or person error.
+In the case of a complaint / observation against DGC, the Quality Manager analyses the issue to determine if there is system error or person error.
 They shall determine the root cause and determine corrective action.
 Possible complaints include:

 * Administration: problems with appointments, certification files, and certificates issued or issued late;
 * Auditor / Subcontractor: problems with incomplete audit or surveillance documentation; and
-* Agents: problems with general compliance with CIOSC administration or audit procedures.
+* Agents: problems with general compliance with DGC administration or audit procedures.

 The correction is initiated immediately to satisfy the complainant.
 This may include training / counseling the person involved.
 The corrective and preventive action is discussed with management during next Management Review.
 Appropriate action is taken based on discussions (e.g., change in procedure / forms, training to all personnel).
 An email is sent out to all staff detailing the issue and remedial action (for information).
 A copy of the complaint and investigation details is maintained in the respective individual’s personnel file for reference at the performance appraisals.